19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

-(3) Any person who, knowing or having reasonable grounds to believe that any property is, or in whole or in part, directly or indirectly, represents, another person’s benefits of drug trafficking, acquires that property or has possession of or uses such property, shall be guilty of an offence.
+(3) Any person who, knowing or having reasonable grounds to believe that any property is, or in whole or in part, directly or indirectly, represents, another person’s benefits of drug dealing, acquires that property or has possession of or uses such property, shall be guilty of an offence.

 [44/2007 wef 01/11/2007]